Geometrically Given Constraints in Double Helical Strand: Conclusion

 \section{Conclusion}

-In this paper, the geometry of the base pair in the curved strand is measured in 3DNA variables as adjusting Eq.(\ref{eq:eq1})\cite{Marko1994} for a set of vectors defined for the nucleotides in the base pair.
-The geometrically decided twist($\omega$) deformation derived from roll($\rho$) and tilt($\tau$) characterizes the curvature deformation energetics.
-The sequence dependent wrapping time and affinity to form a superhelix around the spherical bead affected by the sign of the coupling elasticity $g_{\tau\rho}$ proves the role of the geometrically defined bend twist coupling deformation during the curvature formation process.
-Lastly, the kurtosis of the curvature drawn by the strand is derived from the geometrical coupling between translational deformation and rotational deformation.
-The height of the 1.7 turn of the superhelical structure is derived in the same range of the nucleosomal DNA.
-The conclusions drawn in this research focus entirely on the bare strand's mechanical and geometric characteristics without considering any nonlinear or nonlocal elasticity.
-Nonetheless, the result of the derivation reveals a geometric restriction that provides insight into the bend-twist coupling condition during curvature formation and highlights the kurtosis that meets the requirement of 1.7 turns.
+In this paper, the geometrically given bend-twist coupling defined in the base pair wise resolution is derived from the Frenet-Serret formula by adjusting Eq.(\ref{eq:eq1})\cite{Marko1994} for a set of vectors defined for the nucleotides in the base pair, and confirmed using oxDNA1/oxDNA2 simulation\cite{Henrich2018,Sulc2012,Ouldridge2011,Ouldridge2010}.
+The geometrically determined twist($\omega$) deformation derived from roll($\rho$) and tilt($\tau$) specifies the height of the superhelix and the curvature deformation energetics in the superhelical structure.
+The conclusions in this research focus on the bare strand's bend-twist coupling, derived as mechanical and geometrical characteristics, that provide perspectives on the stability of a curved B-DNA strand against sequence-dependent elasticity.